Treatments

 A Haemorrhoid Removal Follow-up Consultation checks recovery progress, addresses any concerns, and ensures proper healing after treatment.

-Price on evaluation
+Price on enquiry/session

 Haemorrhoid Removal Band Haemorrhoidectomy